SoftUni-Internal/interactive-content/EN/01-Components/06-Components-Lab-Articles.md

 ## Implement Component Logic

-Inside the component of the article, we need an array property, which will hold our articles and we need to initialize the array inside the `ngOnInit` hook.
+Inside the component of the article, we need an array property that will hold our articles.
+We need to initialize the array inside the `ngOnInit` hook.

-In this case, we create an **instance** of our article data.
+In this case, we create an **instance** of the "article data".

-**Note:** This is not recommended since Angular has **integrated dependency injection** which is always a good practice to use, but since we do not know how to implement it yet this will do for now.
+**Note:** This is not recommended since Angular has **integrated dependency injection**, which is always a good practice to use, but since we do not know how to implement it yet, this will do for now.

 ```js
 export class ArticlesComponent implements OnInit {